EnricoNirvana/BitCoin4OpenSim/README.txt

 How PayPal payments work:

-* Prices are set in in some fraction of a Dollar / Bitcoin, like US$ cents or 1000ths of a Bitcoin.
+* Prices are set in US Cents, or some similar denomination small enough not to need fractions.
 * PayPal accepts payment to email addresses.
 You can specify the email addresses of sellers in the configuration file, or use the email addresses registered for each user.
 * If a user has not registered with PayPal, PayPal will keep the money for them and send them an email asking them to claim it.
 * When transactions are completed, PayPal payments are confirmed by the buyer through PayPal's standard purchasing interface (IPN) and inventory delivered etc.